PacificBiosciences/HiFi-16S-workflow/README.md

   --filterQ    Filter input reads above this Q value (default: 20).
   --max_ee    DADA2 max_EE parameter.
 Reads with number of expected errors higher than
+              this value will be discarded (default: 2) --minQ    DADA2 minQ parameter.
+Reads with any base lower than this score will be removed (default: 0)
-              this value will be discarded (default: 2) --min_len    Minimum length of sequences to keep (default: 1000) --max_len    Maximum length of sequences to keep (default: 1600) --pooling_method    QIIME 2 pooling method for DADA2 denoise (default: "pseudo"), see QIIME 2 documentation for more details --maxreject    max-reject parameter for VSEARCH taxonomy classification method in QIIME 2 (default: 100)
+  --min_len    Minimum length of sequences to keep (default: 1000) --max_len    Maximum length of sequences to keep (default: 1600) --pooling_method    QIIME 2 pooling method for DADA2 denoise see QIIME 2
+                      documentation for more details (default: "pseudo", alternative: "independent") --maxreject    max-reject parameter for VSEARCH taxonomy classification method in QIIME 2 (default: 100)
   --maxaccept    max-accept parameter for VSEARCH taxonomy classification method in QIIME 2